jeguse/jeguse.github.io/index.md

 I am a first-year mathematics PhD student at UC Davis.
 My research interests are broadly in the fields of algebra, combinatorics, complexity theory, and information theory.

-I completed my undergraduate studies at UW-Madison, where I double-majored in mathematics and computer science.
+I completed my undergraduate studies at the University of Wisconsin–Madison, where I double-majored in mathematics and computer science.

 </div>